-Canvassing operations are being undertaken more and more these days due to the very obvious benefits for the participants.
+Canvassing operations are being undertaken more and more as Covid impact abates.
 Working on so many voter contact campaigns around the world we see every possible way that canvassing is managed.
 Depending on the type of campaign being run, canvassing can serve to get rich data on voters, learning what it is that concerns them and motivates them.
-Canvassing is also a great technical aspect of any campaign in the sense of being a way of capturing information and facilitating get out the vote strategies.
+Using a canvassing app is an important part of any campaign in the sense of being a way of capturing information and facilitating get out the vote strategies.
 But, for us, canvassing is really about the idea that politics can always be reduced to the indivisible unit of the conversation.
 Everything that a campaign needs to win is contained in the multitude of conversations that are had with voters and the media and their competitors, not only during the campaign but for many years before it also.
 In this sense, going to a dictionary to define canvassing, is utterly useless and it is only through doing canvassing that you will get the benefit of it.
-Here we look at some key elements in the process and provide a few pointers for your campaign - OG style!
+Here we look at some key elements in the process and provide a few pointers for your political campaign software choices.

 What is canvassing?

 In theory, it’s easy, you pick a house, knock and whoever answers you give them some bullet points on the reason you knocked in the first place.
 It’s something we do every day - holding conversations, engaging, being personable.
 But, that’s theory - in practice, it’s a different beast.

 The return from canvassing can only be measured if we have our data organized.
 We need to note down the houses we hit, the people in those houses and our estimation about their likelihood to vote our way.
 Many bumps in the road will be unavoidable, what if you interrupt someone's dinner?
 What if you catch people in their pajamas?
 What if people are rushing out to work and they meet you at the door?
 All this can’t be learned through a manual, what can be learned, however, is best practice;

 - Greet people with a smile on your face

 - Keep it brief unless you feel you have peaked their interest